skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 themselves.
 He blows a horn and the massive wooden gate is pulled up, opening the way to the stone bridge that connects the Citadel with the rest of the city.
-They cross, and are met on the opposite side by the Gatemaster.
+They cross, and are met on the opposite side by the gatemaster.

-The Gatemaster is a large man.
+The gatemaster is a large man.
 His long dark hair, streaked with gray, is pulled back into a thick ponytail.
 Beefy arms extend from the embossed plate mail covering his chest, like the limbs of a mighty tree.
 His beard is well-trimmed, and his face bears the lines of many